Restriction of some unitary representations of O(1,N) to symmetric subgroups: Spectral decomposition of an ordinary second order differential operator

 \begin{rem} For the discrete part, namely for $\tau=\sigma-\mu-4j$, $j\in \NN$, the Gau\ss\ hypergeometric function $F(t,\tau)$ degenerates to a polynomial in $t$ of degree $j$.
 More precisely, we have (see \eqref{eq:HypergeometricPolynomials})

 where $P_n^{(\alpha,\beta)}(z)$ denote the Jacobi polynomials. \end{rem}

 \begin{rem} For $\sigma\in(0,\infty)$ the results of Corollary~\ref{cor:HypergeomTrafo} can also be found in \cite[formula (A.11)]{Fle77} where the hypergeometric transform appears (essentially) as the radial part of the spherical Fourier transform on $\SU(1,n)/\SU(n)$.
-Since our approach provides a unified treatment of both complementary series, relative discrete series and principal series, including the case $\sigma\in i\RR$, we gave a detailed proof in this section for convenience. \end{rem}
+Since our approach provides a unified treatment of both complementary series, discrete series representations for the hyperboloid and principal series, including the case $\sigma\in i\RR$, we gave a detailed proof in this section for convenience. \end{rem}